 Is your organization actively managing, creating, and distributing knowledge?
-Or do your employees have to waste time searching for information across multiple, disparate tools and platforms?
+Or do your employees waste time searching for information across multiple, disparate tools?

 According to a recent survey, 75% of organizations said that creating and preserving knowledge would be important or very important to their success over the next 12–18 months.
-And yet, only 9% felt they were “very ready” to embrace this trend.
+And yet, only 9% felt they were “very ready” to do that.

-A corporate wiki is a central database where employees of an organization can store and organize content.
-This might include employee handbooks, product information, project plans, onboarding checklists, and internal processes.
+A corporate wiki is a central database that a business uses to store and organize content.
+This might include employee handbooks, product information, project plans, onboarding checklists, and internal process documentation.

-Crucially, a corporate wiki is created and collaboratively maintained by a company’s employees, not a dedicated knowledge management team.
+A company’s employees, not a dedicated knowledge management team, create and maintain a corporate wiki..
 Anyone within the company can edit or add to the corporate wiki when they have information to share.
 In this way, a corporate wiki functions like your organization’s private, internal version of Wikipedia.

-Corporate wikis and internal knowledge bases are both systems for organizations to store and organize internal content, and the two terms are often confused.
-The main difference between a corporate wiki and a knowledge base is that, while a wiki is designed to be organically grown by an organization’s employees, a knowledge base is put together more deliberately.
+Corporate wikis and internal knowledge bases are both systems for storing and organizing internal content, and the two terms are often confused.
+The main difference between a corporate wiki and a knowledge base is that, while a wiki is organically grown by an organization’s employees, a knowledge base is put together more deliberately.

-The content in a company’s knowledge base is created or curated by just a few dedicated employees who are responsible for managing the knowledge base.
-They may give other employees, such as department leaders, the right to create or edit content.
-This allows organizations to have more control over the information that’s stored, and to avoid confusion caused by out-of-date or badly organized information.
+The curation and management of a knowledge base is usually the responsibility of just a few dedicated employees, although they may give other employees, such as department leaders, the right to create or edit content.
+This allows organizations to have more control over the information, and to prevent confusion caused by out-of-date or badly organized information.

-A corporate wiki is meant to encourage collaboration and facilitate knowledge-sharing across all levels of an organization.
-However, a knowledge base usually comes with more ways to logically structure and organize content, as well as set rules for things like taxonomy and naming conventions.
+A knowledge base usually offers more ways to structure and organize content, and includes rules for taxonomy and naming conventions.
 This can make it easier for employees to find the right content.

-Ultimately, both corporate wikis and knowledge bases can be valuable ways for companies to store and manage knowledge.
-Many modern software solutions offer the best of both worlds, combining a wiki function that all staff members can contribute to with a more managed knowledge base.
+Both corporate wikis and knowledge bases can be valuable ways for companies to store and manage knowledge.
+Many modern software solutions offer the best of both worlds, combining a wiki function that all staff members can contribute to with a more structured knowledge base.

-A McKinsey study found that information workers spend on average 19% of their time searching for information.
+A McKinsey study found that high-skill knowledge workers spend on average 19% of their time searching for information.
 For a full-time employee, that adds up to some seven or eight hours a week — or a whole working day.
-Using a corporate wiki can help your team to find the information they need more easily.
+A corporate wiki can help your team to find the information they need more easily.

-Here are some of the reasons that companies use corporate wiki systems to organize information:
+Here are some of the benefits corporate wiki systems offer: